klipperdev/default-value/README.md

 Klipper Default Value Component
 ===============================

-The Default Value component of [Klipper](https://klipper.dev).
-It creates or injects the default values​with a advanced configuration in the object.
+The Default Value component provides to create or inject the default values in the object​with a advanced configuration.

 This library is not to replace the required default values in the model, but allow an additional dynamic configuration in the model.